kit-colsoftdes/battleship_mp/docs/player.rst

             return self._session.announce_shot((y, x))

-When expected and provided methods are very different, be prepared to provide a *facade* between both conventions:
+When expected and provided methods are very different, be prepared to implement a *facade* between both conventions:

 .. code:: python3